choria-io/go-backplane/README.md

 You can use it to provide a secure, scalable and flexibile managment interface right inside your application with no dependencies other than a Choria broker infrastructure.

-At present it is focussed on creating a circuit breaker that allow you to pause/resume/query the circuit breaker status of a large fleet of (micro)services.
+At present it is focussed on creating a circuit breakers, health checks and shutdown ations that allow you to affect the status of a large fleet of (micro)services.

 Using the Choria discovery abilities you can target subsets of services for circuit breaking.
 In time other management capabilities will be added via other interfaces.